A DeepONet for inverting the Neumann-to-Dirichlet Operator in Electrical Impedance Tomography: An approximation theoretic perspective and numerical results: The Learning Problem for EIT

 \begin{itemize} \item \textit{Encoder}: Given a set of $M$ electrodes covering the boundary of the domain, $E_m\subset \partial \Omega$, $m=\{1,\cdots,M\}$ we define the encoder:

 The encoder can be thought of as `sensor evaluations' in the spirit of \cite{LM_22}.
-Whenever it is clear from context, we will denote $\Ec_M$ by $\Ec$.
-As shown in subsection \ref{sub:7.1}, the map $\Ec$ is continuous and can be extended continuously on $\Hb_r$.
-With a slight abuse of notation, we call this extended map $\Ec$ too. \item\textit{Decoder:} While the encoder is a projection of an infinite-dimensional object (i.e. $\tilde{\Lambda}_{\gamma}\in \Hb_r$) into a finite-dimensional space, a decoder lifts back a finite dimensional object into its corresponding representation in the space of Hilbert-Schmidt operators.
+Whenever it is clear from context, we will denote $\mathcal{E}_M$ by $\mathcal{E}$.
+It follows from Lemmas \ref{lem:7.3} and \ref{lem:7.4} that the map $\mathcal{E}$ is continuous and from Lemma \ref{th:dug} can be extended continuously on $\Hb_r$.
+With a slight abuse of notation, we call this extended map $\mathcal{E}$ too. \item\textit{Decoder:} While the encoder is a projection of an infinite-dimensional object (i.e. $\tilde{\Lambda}_{\gamma}\in \Hb_r$) into a finite-dimensional space, a decoder lifts back a finite dimensional representation, $R_{M}(\gamma)$ into its corresponding map in the space of Hilbert-Schmidt operators.
 This lifting is done using the construction given in \cite[section 6]{garde_21} and results in an operator ${\Lambda}^M_{\gamma}$, see \cite[eqn.
 6.8]{garde_21}.
 Thus, we have: